impredicative/podgenai/README.md

 ### Usage as application
 * To show help, run `python -m podgenai -h`.
+* To require confirmations along the way, allowing for early cancelation, use `-c`.
+This is recommended.
 * To run for a specified topic, use `-t "My favorite topic"`.
 If a topic is not specified, you will interactively be prompted for it.
 * To specify a preexisting output directory path, use `-p "/my/preexisting/dir"`.
 * To specify an output file path, use `-p "~/something.mp3"`.
-* To require confirmation after the list of subtopics are printed, but before full-text generation, use `-c`.

-For example, `python -m podgenai "My favorite topic" -p "~/Downloads/" -c`.
+For example, `python -m podgenai -c -t "My favorite topic" -p "~/Downloads/"`.

 A nonzero exitcode exists if there is an error.